 Texas Court Remote Interpreter Service

-OCA's Texas Court Remote Interpreter Service (TCRIS) provides licensed Spanish court interpreters at no cost to Texas courts.
+OCA's Texas Court Remote Interpreter Service (TCRIS) provides licensed court interpreters in Spanish, French, Portuguese and German at no cost to Texas courts.
 The services are available for use in all case types for short, non-contested and non-evidentiary hearings that would typically last 30 minutes or less.

 Please visit the Self-Help section of our website for information for persons who do not have a lawyer.
 The information is not legal advice and does not take the place of talking to a lawyer.